-Live and work with young artists and arts educators from around the world, gain valuable teaching experience, participate in camp activities, trips, and campfires, and be a part of a vibrant, creative community!
+Live and work with young artists and arts educators from around the world, gain valuable experience, as a part of our vibrant, creative community!

 What our Staff has to say about working at Appel Farm…

 Without question, I learned more in one summer at Appel Farm than I learned in four years of college.
 Appel Farm gave me the opportunity to teach young aspiring musicians who, in turn, helped me grow as a musician, a teacher and a person.